Netherlands in the Eurovision Song Contest 2000: At Eurovision

 The show was broadcast in the Netherlands on TV2 with commentary by Willem van Beusekom as well as via radio on Radio 2 with commentary by Hijlco Span.
 However, one hour into the transmission of the contest, NOS took the decision to take the programme off the air in order to bring viewers live news updates from Enschede, where some hours earlier a huge explosion in a fireworks factory had devastated a section of the city and resulted in fatalities and serious injuries.
-A spokesman for NOS later stated that besides having a duty to keep their viewers informed of the current situation in Enschede, they felt it would have been inappropriate to continue with the broadcast of a frivolous light-entertainment programme at such a time.
+A spokesman for NOS later stated that besides having a duty to keep their viewers informed of the current situation in Enschede, they felt it would have been inappropriate to continue with the broadcast of a light entertainment programme at such a time.
 A recap of the contest was eventually broadcast on 12 June 2000.
 The contest was watched by a total of 3 million viewers in the Netherlands.

-The suspension of transmission meant that the votes of the Dutch back-up jury were used, as no televoting had taken place.
-The spokesperson who announced the Dutch voting results was Marlayne, who represented the Netherlands at the Eurovision Song Contest 1999.